Crucible steel: Modern history

-Early modern accounts
+Early modern

 The first European references to crucible steel seem to be no earlier than the Post Medieval period.
-European experiments with “Damascus” steels go back to at least the sixteenth century, but it was not until the 1790s that laboratory researchers began to work with steels that were specifically known to be Indian/wootz.
+European experiments with "Damascus" steels go back to at least the sixteenth century, but it was not until the 1790s that laboratory researchers began to work with steels that were specifically known to be Indian/wootz.
 At this time, Europeans knew of India's ability to make crucible steel from reports brought back by travellers who had observed the process at several places in southern India.

 From the mid-17th century onwards, European travellers to the Indian subcontinent wrote numerous vivid eyewitness accounts of the production of steel there.
 These include accounts by Jean-Baptiste Tavernier in 1679, Francis Buchanan in 1807, and H.W.
 Voysey in 1832.

 The 18th, 19th and early 20th century saw a heady period of European interest in trying to understand the nature and properties of wootz steel.
 Indian wootz engaged the attention of some of the best-known scientists.
 One was Michael Faraday who was fascinated by wootz steel.
 It was probably the investigations of George Pearson, reported at the Royal Society in 1795, which had the most far-reaching impact in terms of kindling interest in wootz amongst European scientists.
 He was the first of these scientists to publish his results and, incidentally, the first to use the word "wootz" in print.

 Another investigator, David Mushet, was able to infer that wootz was made by fusion.
 David Mushet patented his process in 1800.
 He made his report in 1805.
 As it happens, however, the first successful European process had been developed by Benjamin Huntsman some 50 years previously in the 1740s.